Australia

 Nicola Bird

-Nicola is a Director in our Tax Services division.
+Nicola is a Partner in our Tax Services division.
 As an expert in international and corporate tax, her in-depth knowledge allows her to resolve complex issues affecting subsidiaries of large multinational corporations, quickly and practically.

 Read more >